arv100kri/Cognitive-Services/Content/en-us/EntityLinking/GettingStarted.md

 </Grid>
  ```

-## Step 5: Proceed to add Entity Linking Intelligence Service
+### <a nmae="step-5-proceed-to-add-entity-linking-intelligence-service">Step 5: Proceed to add Entity Linking Intelligence Service</a>

- The user interface is good now.
-Before jumping to entity linking service, we need to add the button click handler.
-Open ** MainPage.xaml ** from the Solution Explorer.
-Add a click handler button_Click in the end of the button.
+The user interface is now created.
+Before using the Entity Linking service, we need to add the button-Click handler.
+Open **MainPage.xaml** from **Solution Explorer**.
+Add a button_Click handler in the end of the button.

  ```XAML
  <Button x:Name="button" Grid.Row="2" Content="Get Result" Click="button_Click" />
  ```

- A button click handler should be implement in the code behind.
-Open ** MainPage.xaml.cs ** from the Solution Explorer, to implement the button click.
-The EntityLinkingServiceClient is a wrapper to retrieve entity linking response.
-The constructor argument of EntityLinkingServiceClient is the Project Oxford subscription key.
-Fill the subscription key you already get in ** Step 1 **, then we will can get response from the Project Oxford service.
-Here we are going to do a quick demonstrate, take the wikipediaId from the response, then we can quickly watch the entity found by Entity Linking Service.
+A button-Click handler needs to be implemented in the code.
+Open **MainPage.xaml.cs** from **Solution Explorer** to implement the button-Click.
+The EntityLinkingServiceClient is a wrapper to retrieve Entity Linking responses.
+The constructor argument of EntityLinkingServiceClient is the Cognitive Services subscription key.
+Paste in the subscription key you got in **Step 1** to call the Entity Linking service.

+Below is example code, which adds the "wikipediaId" to the response by using Entity Linking Service.

  ```csharp
  private async void button_Click(object sender, RoutedEventArgs e)